aaiant/aaiant/README.md

 <h3 align="left">📌 Career Direction:</h3>

 - Transition into **Data Science**
-- In the future, I aim to build scalable data pipelines using Java & Spring Boot, while deepening my expertise to design fast, modern, and efficient pipelines for Big Data ecosystems
+- In the future, I aim to build scalable data pipelines using Java, while deepening my expertise to design fast, modern, and efficient pipelines for Big Data ecosystems
 - Apply Machine Learning models to real-world datasets

 ---